BOOK REVIEW: RED HAIL, BY JAMIE KILLEN

 Colin was a central character for me, and not only for his unfaltering devotion to his partner, Alonso.
 Colin is a PhD researcher himself, his thesis centred on the Galina plagues and riots and their possible relation to mass hysteria.
 His relationship with Alonso and then Sonia creates a team which acts as the perfect device for making what is quite complex and often scientific theory accessible to the reader: the three often sit together and bounce ideas of each other; Colin translates much of the heavier stuff into layman terms for the benefit of the others (and us), and; Sonia’s dry humour and sarcasm helps to make the information more human and relatable.

-In the 1960s set chapters, we see another team of three – the indominable Dove, compassionate Father Santiago, and the fierce and mature Anza – using everything at their disposal to determine just what is going on.
+In the 1960s set chapters, we see another team of three – the indomitable Dove, compassionate Father Santiago, and the fierce and mature Anza – using everything at their disposal to determine just what is going on.
 We see parallels between the two groups, despite their distance in time, and members of both groups are plagued by personal conflicts that take differing forms in the then and now.

 Author Killen uses her characters well, the boundaries of their investigation ever-widening, and her insights into human behaviour in the face of an unknown opposition is comprehensive and thought-provoking.
 As the numbers of infected increase in the small community, anxiety and tension ratchets, the tendrils of fear reaching into the chilled corners of the darker side of human nature: racism, hatred, religious intolerance.
 Red Hail leaves you questioning your own nature, and how you would react in such a situation.
-Would you run, or go out of your way to confront whatever or whoever is jeopardising your wellbeing?
+Would you run, or go out of your way to confront whatever or whoever is jeopardising your well being?

 I thoroughly enjoyed Red Hail and highly recommend it to fans of both science fiction and general adult fiction.
+You can buy a paperback or Kindle copy on Amazon.

 About the Author